Farhad-Davaripour/Step_by_Step_Data_Analysis_Auto_Dataset/README.md

 * * *
 This repository presents a step by step approach to manipulate the missing values in a data frame.
 The following steps are carried out including
 * replacing the missing values (? in here) with np.nan
-* finding the columns which includes missing values and counting the number of cells with missing values
+* finding the columns which include missing values and counting the number of elements with missing values
 * replacing the missing values with the average of the values in the column

-The following steps are also carried out in order to prepare the data for data analysis:
+The following steps are also taken in order to prepare the data for data analysis:
-* normalizing the values based on the (value - average(value))/standard_deviation
+* normalizing the values based on the (value - average(column))/standard_deviation(column)
 * binning the columns into categorical groups (e.g., low, medium, and high)
 * Turning categorical variables into quantitative variables (e.g., 0 and 1)